kamtoeddy/ivo/docs/v4.0.0/index.md

   | 'Invalid Data'
   | 'Invalid Schema'
   | 'Nothing to update'
-  | 'Validation Error'
+  | 'Validation Error';

 type SchemaError = {
-  message: SchemaErrorMessage
+  message: SchemaErrorMessage;
   payload: {
-    [key: string]: string[] // e.g. name: ["Invalid name", "too long"] }
+    [key: string]: string[]; // e.g. name: ["Invalid name", "too long"] };
-  statusCode: number // e.g. 400
+  statusCode: number; // e.g. 400
-}
+};
 ```

 ## onDelete

 This could be a function or an array of functions with the `DeleteListener` signature above.
 These functions would be triggered together with the onDelete listeners of individual properties when the `Model.delete` method is invoked.
-See more [here](../v3.4.0/schema/definition/life-cycles.md#ondelete)
+See more [here](./life-cycles.md#ondelete)

 ## onSuccess

 This could be a function or an array of functions with the `SuccessListener` signature above.
 These functions would be triggered together with the onSuccess listeners of individual properties when the handleSuccess method is invoked at creation & during updates of any property.
-See more [here](../v3.4.0/schema/definition/life-cycles.md#onsuccess)
+See more [here](./life-cycles.md#onsuccess)

 ## setMissingDefaultsOnUpdate